Key Takeaway

 Quick Answer: Thymosin Beta-4 side effects are generally mild and well-tolerated.
 The most common side effects include temporary lethargy or fatigue (especially in the first week), injection site irritation, headache, and mild nausea.
-TB-4 has a strong safety profile in preclinical research, and because it is a naturally occurring peptide in the human body, severe adverse reactions are rare.
+TB-4 has a strong safety profile in preclinical research, and because it's a naturally occurring peptide in the human body, severe adverse reactions are rare.
 The primary theoretical concern is its role in promoting cell migration, which raises questions about use in patients with active cancer .

 Common Side Effects